WWE News: Shawn Michaels Tells Why The Undertaker Never Joined ‘The Kliq’

 When looking back at the professional wrestling careers of both The Undertaker and Shawn Michaels, it is hard to say who had a better one.
-Actually, there really isn’t a point in that as they are both legends, and both WWE superstars took different paths throughout their careers which led to amazing moments.
+Actually, there really isn’t a point in that as they are both legends and both WWE superstars took different paths throughout their careers which led to amazing moments.
 Everyone knows that Shawn Michaels used to run with the Kliq, and now he’s explaining why The Undertaker never joined the iconic group.

 As WWE heads toward WrestleMania 33 in a few weeks, there are many past and present superstars making the press rounds.
 One of them is Shawn Michaels who has been doing his press tour and discussing the upcoming pay-per-view and how huge it is for WWE and Orlando.